The Merino--Welsh conjecture for split matroids: The proof of Theorem

 \section{The proof of Theorem \ref{teo:main}}

 \begin{prop} Let $\M$ be a connected split matroid without loops and coloops.
-Assume that for every $e\in E$ in the ground set $E$ of $\M$ either the deletion $\M/\{e\}$ or the contraction $\M\setminus\{e\}$ has a loop or a coloop.
+Assume that for every $e\in E$ in the ground set $E$ of $\M$ either the deletion $\M/e$ or the contraction $\M\setminus e$ has a loop or a coloop.
 Then $\M$ satisfies one of the following, or both: \begin{enumerate}[i)] \item The rank or corank of $\M$ is either one or two. \item $\M$ is isomorphic to a minimal matroid. \end{enumerate} \end{prop} \begin{proof} Let us assume that the rank of the matroid $\M$ is $k$ and the ground set $E$ is of size~$n$.
 We are in the first case of the statement unless $3\leq k\leq n-3$.
 Thus we may assume that those inequalities hold.
-Notice that a contraction of a coloopless matroid cannot lead to a matroid with a coloop and similarly a deletion in $\M$ cannot create loops, thus the assumptions in the statement imply that for every element $e\in E$ we have either $\M/\{e\}$ has a loop or $\M\setminus\{e\}$ has a coloop.
-We assume without loss of generality that there is at least one element $e$ in the ground set such that $\M/\{e\}$ has loops because, otherwise, we can exchange our matroid by its dual $\M^*$ which satisfies all assumptions as well.
+Notice that a contraction of a coloopless matroid cannot lead to a matroid with a coloop and similarly a deletion in $\M$ cannot create loops, thus the assumptions in the statement imply that for every element $e\in E$ we have either $\M/e$ has a loop or $\M\setminus e$ has a coloop.
+We assume without loss of generality that there is at least one element $e$ in the ground set such that $\M/e$ has loops because, otherwise, we can exchange our matroid by its dual $\M^*$ which satisfies all assumptions as well.

-Now, fix an element $e\in E$ such that $\M/\{e\}$ has loops.
+Now, fix an element $e\in E$ such that $\M/e$ has loops.
 Consider $P=\cl_{\M}(e)$, the set of all the elements in $\M$ that are parallel to $e$.
 This is of course a proper cyclic flat of $\M$.
 If $j=|P|-1\geq 1$ then

-This is the case as $P\setminus\{e\}$ is the ground set of the first direct summand.
+This is the case as $P\setminus e$ is the ground set of the first direct summand.
 To justify the fact that the second direct summand is a uniform matroid, notice that since $\M$ is connected and split, there is only one cyclic flat of $\M$ strictly containing $P$, namely the ground set $E$.
-Hence, in $\M/\{e\}$ the only cyclic flat which strictly contains the rank $0$ flat $P\setminus\{e\}$ is $E\setminus\{e\}$.
+Recall that a set $F$ is a flat of $\M/e$ if and only if $F\cup e$ is a flat of $\M$.
+Hence, in $\M/e$ the only cyclic flat which strictly contains the rank $0$ flat $P\setminus e$ is $E\setminus e$.
 It is evident that the contraction of $\M$ by any element in $P$ has loops.